stac-utils/stac-api-validator/README.md

   --log-level TEXT                Logging level, one of DEBUG, INFO, WARN,
                                   ERROR, CRITICAL
-  --root-url TEXT                 STAC API Root / Landing Page URL  [required] --post / --no-post              Test all validations with POST method for
+  --root-url TEXT                 STAC API Root / Landing Page URL  [required] --collection TEXT               The name of the collection to use for item-
-                                  requests in addition to GET --collection TEXT               The name of the collection to use for item- search, collections, and features tests.
+                                  search, collections, and features tests.
   --geometry TEXT                 The GeoJSON geometry to use for intersection